aibolem/vexflow-wiki-vexchords/VexFlow-Font-Rendering.md

 The glyph is ready to be drawn -- depending on the outline and the transformations, a series of `moveTo`, `lineTo`, `bezierCurveTo`, or `quadraticCurveTo` calls may be sent to the backend.
 Once we're here, the glyph is rendered, and canvas styles are restored (if necessary) for whatever comes next.

-If you're interested in the gory details, the entire glyph rendering code is available in `src/glyph.js`.
+If you're interested in the gory details, the entire glyph rendering code is available in `src/glyph.ts`.

 ## Font Metrics Files

-The **metrics files** (e.g., [`src/font/bravura_metrics.js`](https://github.com/0xfe/vexflow/blob/master/src/fonts/bravura_metrics.js) consist of a single exported JavaScript configuration object.
+The **metrics files** (e.g., [`src/font/bravura_metrics.ts`](https://github.com/0xfe/vexflow/blob/master/src/fonts/bravura_metrics.ts) consist of a single exported TypeScript configuration object.
 It has no pre-defined structure, but it does have some conventions.
-Here's a snippet from the `bravura_metrics.js` file.
+Here's a snippet from the `bravura_metrics.ts` file.

 ```javascript
  clef: {